ceribe/kagami-mtg-inspired-mod/README.md

 I started writing this mod even before starting my education at Univeristy so it was my first "real" programming project.
 In those dark times I have't used git yet, so sadly there is no commit history.
-I have not tried compiling it since 2019 and I doubt that it would compile now, because TModLoader and Terraria went through some massive changes since then.
-Code quality is at best poor, but not terrible.
+I have not tried compiling it since 2019 and I doubt that it would compile now, because TModLoader and Terraria went through some massive changes since then. ~~Code quality is at best poor, but not terrible~~ I changed my mind after looking at [Bag_Of_Eyes.cs](https://github.com/ceribe/kagami-mtg-inspired-mod/blob/master/Items/SummonItems/Bag_Of_Eyes.cs).
+Code quality is terrible.
 The only reason as to why this is here is nostalgia and the fact that some sprites are quite good.

 # Mod Descpription
 Kagami is an MtG themed mod.
 Most of the content of this mod is related to Magic: the Gathering lore.